Monckton Chambers London chambers

 For those looking to apply to Monckton, applications should be made through the Pupillage Gateway.
 Those candidates scoring highest on the written application will be invited to a first-round interview, consisting of general questions as well as a debate-style question.
 Those who impress will be invited back to a final-round interview in front of a larger panel.
 This interview will be more extensive and will include a legal problem.

-Monckton states that most successful candidates will have a First-Class degree (though not necessarily in law).
+Monckton states that most successful candidates will have a first-class degree (though not necessarily in law).
 They score applications using fair and objective criteria and emphasise their commitment to promoting a diverse and inclusive working environment.
 Monckton participates in Inner Temple’s Pegasus Access and Support Scheme as well as the Social Mobility Foundation and COMBAR’s Mentoring Scheme.

 What The Junior Barristers Say